gliptic/liero/README.md

 -----------------------
 * Install Visual Studio 2015
 * Install needed packages (SDL2) via nuget
+* Copy everything from the pkg directory to the _build directory

 (Optional) Dependencies for building the video tool
 -----------------------